vppatil/algaeClassifyV2/cran-comments.md

 - These are all acronyms for online databases or names of r package functions, and are all correctly spelled.

-2) Non-standard files/directories found at top level:
-     'CHANGELOG.md' 'DISCLAIMER.md' 'LICENSE.md' 'code.json'

--This package is an official software release of my agency,
-	 (the U.S. Geological Survey), and these files are part of the documentation requirements for all USGS software releases.

-3) Examples with CPU (user + system) or elapsed time > 5s
-                user system elapsed
-itis_search_df 0.464  0.009  10.219

--I modified the example for the itis_search_df function so it consistently runs in <5s on all platforms.

-4) Initiating curl with CURL_SSL_BACKEND: openssl
+2) Initiating curl with CURL_SSL_BACKEND: openssl

 -I believe that this is an issue with curl rather than algaeClassify.
 As long as the user is set up to use curl this note should not create a problem.

-5) Skipping checking HTML validation: no command 'tidy' found
+3) Skipping checking HTML validation: no command 'tidy' found

 -This appears to be an issue with the test system used by Rhub, rather than a problem with the package code itself.
 This issue has been flagged on github as a general issue encountered by multiple packages.

-6) checkRd: (-1) traits_to_csr.Rd:41: Lost braces
-    41 | /url{https://powellcenter.usgs.gov/geisha} for project information
-       |     ^
-- I replaced the /url tag with angle braces <> around the url, which resolved this issue.

-7) Found the following files/directories:
+4) Found the following files/directories:
   ''NULL''

  -This appears to be an issue with the Rhub package, not algaeClassify.
 See https://github.com/r-hub/rhub/issues/560.

-8)* checking for detritus in the temp directory ...
+5)* checking for detritus in the temp directory ...
 NOTE Found the following files/directories:
   'lastMiKTeXException'